-After giving your roommate space to consider some of these logistics of transitioning back to school from a place of support, non-judgement, and concern, you may consider sharing some of your thoughts, feelings, and potential worries.
+It is a good idea to give your roommate space to consider some of the logistics of transitioning back to school.
+After she feels settled, you may consider sharing some of your thoughts, feelings, and potential worries.
 Here it can be especially helpful to stay focused on "I- statements" (such as, "I felt terrified when I found you, and I feel scared and nervous considering the possibility of being in that situation again").
-When you focus on how her actions and behaviors made you feel without assigning blame or judgement, it can help give her the opportunity to better engage in conversation while matching your empathy and understanding.
+Focusing on how her actions and behaviors made you feel without assigning blame or judgement, can help give her the opportunity to better engage in conversation while matching your empathy and understanding.
 Even after a great conversation, you may still feel uneasy about the situation and perhaps still not want to live together.
 If that is the case, you may seek out alternate housing options or connect with a student affairs professional to explore any relevant support or policies that may apply for you.

 It's clear that you care about your roommate.
 You’re both going through some very hard times.
-It's virtually impossible for anyone to deal with life or death issues alone, and memories of near-death experiences can linger and be difficult to process and move through.
+It's virtually impossible for anyone to deal with life-or-death issues alone.
+Memories of near-death experiences can linger and be difficult to process and move through.
 For these reasons, it's key for both of you to seek out the support that you need.
 You already took the first step by writing.
 Here’s to taking care of yourself and taking next steps that feel right for you.

 Originally published Apr 04, 2008